Nikki Aikens

 Principal Researcher

-Nikki Aikens is a senior researcher who specializes in descriptive and evaluation studies focused on young children, their families, and the quality of programs serving them, including Head Start, Early Head Start, and publicly funded pre-kindergarten programs.
+Nikki Aikens is a principal researcher who specializes in descriptive and evaluation studies focused on young children, families, and the quality of early care and education programs, including Head Start, Early Head Start, and other child care settings.

 Aikens, who joined Mathematica in 2006, is a manuscript reviewer for Early Childhood Research Quarterly and Child Development and has served as a member of the Society for Research in Child Development Committee on Policy and Communications.
 She holds a Ph.D. in developmental psychology from the University of North Carolina at Chapel Hill.